 Prevent and Treat for Silverfish with U.S. Pest

-To keep your Tennessee home from being overrun with silverfish, seal cracks and holes on the outside of the home.
+keep your Tennessee home silverfish free, by sealing cracks and holes on the outside of the home.
 The south and west walls are where the sun heats the home and can be a target for moisture where silverfish may lurk and start breeding.
 It is also good to put tight fitting screens on all foundation and attic vents.

 If your preventative measures aren’t enough to keep silverfish out, it’s time to call U.S. Pest.
 When you schedule your free consultation with us, a knowledgeable pest technician will do a thorough inspection of the home, and the surrounding outdoor environment.
 We will even place monitoring boards around the home to monitor activity.
 Schedule your free inspection with U.S. Pest today!